Armandoh4/filmlabproductions/README.md

 MOOOOVEEE MEEE!!!
 As a small company, to reduce the bandwith load on servers, videos are be hosted on other streaming platforms, such as youtube.

-The purpose of this page is to house digital video content (trailers, short films & upcoming releases) of my hobby film company "Filmlab Productions."

 ---
 ### Features

 * Logo
  [Filmlab Logo](assets/readme_img/)
 * Navigation
-    * Pc - side pannel
+    * Pc - Side Pannel
-    * Mobile -
+    * Mobile - Burger Menue
     *

 (enter wireframews here - sentence explaining - followed by the figma file)